sf-wdi-22-23/modules-23/w04-associations-and-auth/d2_dusk_express_auth/README.md

   * Users should only be able to see `/profile` when logged in.

   **Hint:** You'll need to add some logic when calling `req.currentUser` to check if a logged-in user was found.
 You'll want to use `res.redirect` if a user tries to perform an unauthorized action.

+## 7. Error Handling

+> Things don't always go right and we need our apps to respond nicely when they don't.
+Here are some strategies.

+1. Upon login, if a password is not correct, respond with an error message and display it on the client.
+Remember to use the bootstrap `.alert` and `.alert-warning` classes.
+1. Upon login, If a user is not found, respond with an error message and display it on the client.
+1. Upon signup, make sure passwords are at least 6 characters long.
+Return and display an error if this is false.
+1. Is there a way to refactor your client- or server-side code to generalize these two examples of error handling?